dgraph-io/dgraph-docs/content/design-concepts/minimizing-network-calls.md

 ----
 <sup>*</sup> _Throughout this note, we call entities in a graph "nodes" which is a standard terminology when talking about nodes and predicates.
-Elsewhere we call nodes "entities" to avoid confusion with K8s "nodes."_
+These may be confused with RAFT or Kubernetes nodes in some contexts, but generally we mean nodes in a graph_.